Languages & the Necker cube (2021).

 Open science, open society (2019).

-Short blogpost for the International Cognition & Culture Institute about similarities in epistemic practice between politicians – especially conspiracy theorists – and scientists.
+Blogpost at International Cognition & Culture Institute about similarities in epistemic practice between politicians – especially conspiracy theorists – and scientists.

 Of Gods and Platypuses: Is there a science of culture?
 (2018).